riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/docs/dev/lsp-extensions.md

 ### Unresolved Question

-* Should we return a a nested brace structure, to allow paredit-like actions of jump *out* of the current brace pair?
+* Should we return a nested brace structure, to allow paredit-like actions of jump *out* of the current brace pair?
   This is how `SelectionRange` request works.
 * Alternatively, should we perhaps flag certain `SelectionRange`s as being brace pairs?